ℹ️ This project is part of a series of experiments to fix fundamentals and improve quality of craft in Windows

 Improvisation

-While in this case, the user ask was very specific i.e. bring dark mode to copy dialog, updating that screen alone wouldn't have solved for the issue.
+While in this case, the user ask was to bring dark mode to copy dialog, updating that screen alone wouldn't have solved for the issue.
 There are other screens in copy scenario which also did not support dark mode theming, that would contribute to broken user experience.

 I presented this approach to everyone in my immediate team all the way up to President of Windows org.